2018ik/2018ik.github.io/_wiki/glory.markdown

 ## Background

 **Glory** is God Himself expressed, and is an attribute of God (Acts 7:55; 2 Pet.
 1:3).
-The God of glory desires to have a corporate expression in the church as the Body of Christ, and today the believers are being transformed from glory to glory (1 Cor.
-2:7).
+God desires to bring His many sons into glory, which is the [final step of organic salvation](../glorification).
+Today the believers are being transformed from glory to glory (1 Cor.
+2:7; 2 Cor 3:18).
+This is how He will gain a corporate expression of glory in the church.

 ## 14 Aspects